AmaneTsukishiro/AmaneTsukishiro/README.md

 - ⚡ Fun fact: ...
 -->

-I am a freelance researcher in mathematical sciences and analytical philosophy (not exclusively), a programmer (librarian), and an audiophile.
+I am a freelance researcher, a programmer (librarian), and an audiophile.

 # Researches
 My research interest includes, but not exclusively, the following: